 The present study had some limitations.
 First, it was affected by selection bias due to its retrospective nature.
 However, before performing EP we intensively examined the patients for bile/pancreatic duct invasion using EUS or IDUS.
-This resulted in good clinical courses being achieved, even in the cases that exhibited positive or uncertain margins after EP.
+This resulted in good clinical courses being achieved, even in cases that exhibited positive or uncertain margins after EP.
 Second, the sample size was too small to allow the results to be generalized.
 A further large-scale prospective study will be needed in future.
 There is no consistent evidence about the management of ampullary tumors that exhibit positive or uncertain margins after being resected via EP.
 Our results might help to determine appropriate indications for EP, including for cases of early stage ampullary carcinoma.

 In conclusion, resected margin positive or uncertain cases after EP could be managed by endoscopic treatment including APC, even in cases of adenocarcinoma.
 EP could become an effective less-invasive first-line treatment for early stage ampullary tumors.